 Key Stage 3 (Years 7-9):

-Students have 2 x 1 hour PE lessons a week.
+Students in years 7 and 8 have 5 x 1 hour PE lessons over 2 weeks.
 Within these lessons students learn a variety of skills, how to apply these to a game situation as well as decision making skills, coaching and leadership skills.
-These are developed through taking part in a range of sports including Football, Netball, Basketball, Badminton, Cricket, Rounders, Athletics and Handball.
+These are developed through taking part in a range of sports including Football, Netball, Basketball, Badminton, Gymnastics, Cricket, Rounders, Athletics and Handball.

-PE Staff strongly encourage students to take part in at least one extra-curricular club per week, which run at lunchtimes and after school.
-These not only further develop and enhance the skills taught within lessons but also encourage students to lead a healthy active lifestyle.
+Staff strongly encourage students to take part in at least one extra curricular club per week, which run at lunchtimes and after school.
+These not only further develops and enhances skills taught within lessons but also encourages students to lead a healthy active lifestyle.